peteroupc/html3dutil/doc/H3DU.Meshes.md

 The plane's Z coordinate will be 0.
 Will also generate texture coordinates that increase toward the positive X and Y axes.
 The texture coordinates will range from 0 to 1 on each end of the 2D rectangle.
+Texture coordinates are generated assuming that the coordinate (0,0) is at the lower-left corner of the texture and (1,1) is at the upper-right corner.
 See the "<a href="tutorial-shapes.md">Creating Shapes</a>" tutorial.

 #### Parameters